MauritsWilke/AdventOfCode/readMe.md

 **Day 9:** Don't read my code for today, I cannot be bothered to make it better

 **Day 10:** Array galore: Pop it!
 Push it!
 Map it!
 Sort it!

+**Day 11:** Those octopi are adorable, problem not too bad to solve